BlockchainCommons/www.blockchaincommons.com/vision.md

 permalink: /vision.html
 ---

-Blockchain Commons advocates for the creation of open, interoperable, secure & compassionate digital infrastructure to enable people to control their own digital destiny and to maintain their human dignity online.
+Blockchain Commons advocates for the creation of open, interoperable, secure & compassionate digital infrastructure<br>
+to enable people to control their own digital destiny and to maintain their human dignity online.

 # Objectives